Two Weeks Sri Lanka Itinerary From a Local

 DAY 1 NEGOMBO

 As you land at Colombo Bandaranayaka International airport, you will be greeted by the Lion Flag of Sri Lanka which dates back to 162 BC and is one of the oldest in history.
 It is the only flag in the world to acknowledge different religious beliefs, as the bo leaves represent Buddhism, the orange color Hinduism, and the green is associated with Islam.
+For those wanting to spend some time in the capital, there are a lot of great things to do in Colombo.

 We will pick you up directly at the airport and take you to Negombo, a small town nearby famous for its beaches and lagoon.
 The intimate character of Negombo’s old quarter and plenty of dining opportunities will provide a nice atmosphere to relax after your long flight.